log1cs/log1cs/README.md

 **Currently i'm a Hackintosh EFI builder for Dell Vostro 3568 i3-7020u.
 And a noob-developer who interested in building ROM/Recovery for Android devices.**

 Currently working on LG All-in-One toolbox.
 Release date TBA.
 Unlock845 now is a part of the LG AIO Toolbox.
-Be prepare.
+Be prepared.

 My main project: [Unlock845](https://github.com/log1cs/Auto-Script-Unlock845LG)